Facts and Tips to Reduce Water Use

-In most states, residential water use reaches its peak from late July through early August due to increased outdoor water use, but peaks can occur throughout the summer.
-During peak water use season, homeowners typically use two to four times more than in winter.
+In most states, water use reaches its peak somewhere around late July through early August due to increased outdoor water use, but peaks can occur throughout the summer.
+During peak water use season, homeowners and businesses typically use two to four times more than in winter.

 The average American home uses about 260 gallons of water per day; during peak season, homes can use about 1,000 gallons of water in a day.
 Some homes use as much as 3,000 gallons on a peak day, or the equivalent of leaving garden hose running for nearly 8 hours!